Tithand/Playermapper/README.md

 3.3.5a Video Demo
 [![335a Demo](https://github.com/CDawg/Playermapper/blob/master/demo/335a_vid.jpg)](https://youtu.be/BMf5aOFGuiE)

-> Please do NOT fill out a github issue saying that a feature is broken without checking this list first!
+> Please do NOT fill out a github issue saying that a feature is broken without checking this Tasklist!
 I will only help those that have cloned the repo and using the latest commit.
 This project is continually evolving with improvements made almost weekly.
 If you are not using the latest commit, you will not get help.

 <h3>Tasklist</h3>
 <b>Completed Maps:</b>